rradz/gossip/README.md

 - Deterministic and label-invariant
 - Works on simple undirected graphs (self-loops are tolerated by reducing to a simple graph)
-- Not guaranteed complete; we document known counterexamples
+ - Not proven complete; currently no known counterexamples in our tests/benchmarks (circulants fixed)

 ## Current Status